When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Mold-resistant primer prevents future mold growth but doesn’t kill existing mold.
+• Prevention vs. Cure: Mold-resistant primer stops future growth but does not kill active mold spores.

-Other symptoms include a runny nose, a sore throat, and difficulty breathing.
+Other common symptoms include a runny nose, scratchy throat, and difficulty breathing.

 Zinsser